Dogfish Head 90 Minute IPA

 Okay here's the educational afterthought.
 Two things: what "session beer" means and an explanation on IPA.
 First off, when you hear that a beer is a "session beer," that beer is a beer that can be drunk in large quantities without becoming tiresome and/or getting too drunk.
 According to Beeradvocate.com's definition of "session beer,"

-but this is Beeradvocate's definition and, thus, is not accepted by the world, at least not yet.
+Any beer that contains no higher than 5 percent ABV, featuring a balance between malt and hop characters (ingredients) and, typically, a clean finish - a combination of which creates a beer with high drinkability.
+The purpose of a session beer is to allow a beer drinker to have multiple beers, within a reasonable time period or session, without overwhelming the senses or reaching inappropriate levels of intoxication.
+(Yes, you can drink and enjoy beer without getting drunk.)but this is Beeradvocate's definition and, thus, is not accepted by the world, at least not yet.
 I personally like this definition.
 The Doghead site claims that their 60 Minute IPA to be a session beer, but after drinking one, I had a nice buzz.
 Also, since I subscribe to Beeradvocate's definition, the 60 Minute IPA has an ABV of 6%, which really makes a difference albeit is only one percent.
 I couldn't drink the whole six pack and be sober.
 Click the Beeradvocate for more information, though, there's some history about the term and a better explanation than I care to give at the moment.
 See, I like that I have the resources to teach you without saying a damn thing.

 Now, since this is the second IPA, I realized I didn't even explain really the term IPA or India Pale Ale.
 I thought it originated in India by the English, but I'm not entirely correct.
 If you have time or if you are really interested in IPAs read this article on India Pale Ales.
 It gives the history and the characteristics and even some suggestions.
 Things I can't really explain because, I mean let's face it, I'm pretty stupid.
 Self deprecation is only sad if you let it be, I'm not!
 I'll find articles on the other beer styles when I get to them.
 Sorry for neglecting to do that in the previous reviews.
 Share a drink with friends and make lots of jokes.
 Beer is the absolute best when you're laughing with friends.